LandSandBoat/lsb-wiki/Server-installation-setup---misc.-(updates,-common-issues,-etc.)-[Windows-10].md

 ## Miscellaneous

-If you can hear ambiant sound (music, weather, etc.) but no sound effects, this is one of the possible fixes:
+If you can hear ambient sound (music, weather, etc.) but no sound effects, this is one of the possible fixes:

 Right click on Speakers > Sounds > Playback tab > right click on Speakers > Configure Speakers > select Stereo > Next > Next > OK.

 ---

-Gils are not sent to the Delivery Box (from the Auction House), this is one of the possible fixes:
+For gil not sent to the Delivery Box (from the Auction House), this is one of the possible fixes:

 Execute HeidiSQL > select your session and connect to it > select "tpzdb" > File > Run SQL file... > select the triggers.sql file from the \topaz\sql folder > Open.